adonis0302/Openusercss/CONTRIBUTING.md

 When submitting an issue/bug, take a look at [the issue list](https://github.com/OpenUserCSS/openusercss.org/issues?utf8=%E2%9C%93&q=is%3Aissue) to see if your issue was already posted.
 I also recommend reading [this great writeup](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html) by Simon Tatham, the author of PuTTY and [a bunch of other free software](https://www.chiark.greenend.org.uk/~sgtatham/)!

+## Creating Pull Requests
+Before submitting, please read the comments placed inside the text editor.
+You're writing the changelog with every PR, so try to only include one feature or bugfix in one.
+I'd prefer multiple, smaller PRs that have clearly defined scopes than a large one that has tons of content.

 ## Setting up your development environment
 1. Install the git command line client using your package manager, or from ([https://git-scm.com/downloads](https://git-scm.com/downloads))
 1. Install NodeJS using your package manager, or from [https://nodejs.org/en/download/](https://nodejs.org/en/download/) (use either the latest, or the latest LTS version)